Digusil/openseapy/README.md

 ```

 ## Acknowledgement
-This software was developted on the [institute for process mashinary](https://www.ipat.tf.fau.eu) in cooperation with the [institute for animal physiology](https://www.tierphys.nat.fau.de).
+This software was developed on the [institute for process machinery](https://www.ipat.tf.fau.eu) in cooperation with the [institute for animal physiology](https://www.tierphys.nat.fau.de).

 ## License
 [Apache License 2.0](LICENSE.txt)